appdev-projects/array-chapter/README.md

 array_min_max_difference.rb should output '6', '73', and '67' on separate lines

-array_reverse.rb should output '5' given the input 'banana 35 zebra hello'.
+array_reverse.rb should output '['hello', 'zebra', '35', 'banana']' given the input 'banana 35 zebra hello'.

 array_reverse.rb should output '[4, 3, 2, 1]' given the input '1 2 3 4'.